 In spite of the various narrative and directorial slips mentioned further up, the presence of Bruno Ganz is enough to make Downfall a must-see.

-The veteran actor – best known internationally as the fallen angel in Wim Wenders’ Wings of Desire – does a first-rate Adolf Hitler characterization, delving far deeper than the mere recreation of mannerisms to convey a complex human being with a profoundly warped psyche.
+The veteran actor – best known internationally as the fallen angel in Wim Wenders’ Wings of Desire – does a first-rate Adolf Hitler characterization, delving far deeper than the mere recreation of mannerisms to convey a complex individual with a profoundly warped psyche.

 On its way to becoming an iconic film portrayal à la Bette Davis in What Ever Happened to Baby Jane? and Robert De Niro in Taxi Driver, Ganz’s performance may come across to some as over the top – sort of like the Nazi version of Faye Dunaway’s Joan Crawford in Mommie Dearest.

-But if so, have those people ever watched any Adolf Hitler footage?
+But if so, have those people ever watched any Hitler footage?

 Der Führer, like most herd-pleasing “charismatic” leaders, was hardly what one would call “restrained.”

-Volcanic explosions or no, Bruno Ganz’s Downfall movie representation of Hitler is spot on.
+Volcanic explosions or no, Bruno Ganz’s Adolf Hitler is spot on.

 The human face of pathological fanaticism